mathmaster13/wakalito-android/README.md

 Waydroid, for allowing me to debug when Android Studio's emulator failed.

-[toki pona keyboard](https://github.com/timeopochin/tokiponakeyboard), for giving me something to sanity-check my code against, and for inspiring the implementation of the backspace key.
+[toki pona keyboard](https://github.com/timeopochin/tokiponakeyboard), for giving me something to sanity-check my code against, and for inspiring the implementation of the backspace and enter key.